Domínguez earns Hyde's trust as Orioles' closer - BaltimoreBaseball.com

 “I had no idea,” Hyde said.
 “It just kind of evolved that way.
 It’s worked out really well.”

-He allowed game-winning home runs to the New York Mets on August 19th and 21st, but other than that, has been excellent.
+Domínguez allowed game-winning home runs to the New York Mets on August 19th and 21st, but other than that, he has been strong.

 “It feels really good because if you ask any reliever in baseball, they would like to be there in that situation,” Domínguez said.
 “It’s really good because it’s important for the team.”